Making the Case

 Government policies and decisions have a major impact on Virginia’s historic places.
 Preservation Virginia works with its partners and network of preservationists to build public support for identifying priority preservation issues and developing action strategies to ensure that Virginia’s historic places remain strong and economically sustainable for present and future generations.

-In Congress, our colleagues at the National Trust for Historic Preservation have put together some helpful analysis about the impact of the recent election and how you can support the “Historic Tax Credit Enhancement Act”
+Our colleagues at the National Trust for Historic Preservation have put together some helpful analysis about the impact of the 2018 mid-term elections and how you can support the “Historic Tax Credit Enhancement Act.”

-Thanks to all who have reached out to Delegates and Senators over the summer.
-There is still time to contact your legislators.
+Thanks to all who have reached out to Delegates and Senators.
+You can still contact your legislators.
 Call and make an appointment to:

 - Share information about a recent or upcoming HRTC project in their district and the analysis of impacts from the findings of the Baker Tilly and VCU CURA studies.